| Tourmaline Varieties

-The gemological names identify the different tourmaline varieties according to their chemical composition, not their color.
-This is the same convention used in the garnet group, where the term andradite, for example, is used to pick out the calcium iron silicates in the garnet family.
+The gemological mineral names used to identify and distinguish the several different tourmaline varieties are classified according to their chemical composition, rather than their color.
+This is the same convention used in distinguishing the many different members of the garnet group, where the term andradite, for example, is used to pick out the calcium iron silicates of the garnet family.

 |